lie-nn/lie-nn/README.md

 # lie-nn
-The aim of this library is to help the development of equivariant neural networks on reductive Lie groups.
-It contains fundamental mathematical operations such as tensor products, symmetric products, irreducible representations.
+This library aims to help the development of equivariant polynomials on reductive Lie groups and finite groups.
+It contains fundamental mathematical operations such as tensor products, symmetric products, and direct sums of reducible and irreducible representations of groups.

 The library is modular, and new groups can be easily implemented.

 ## Installation